Lindsen13/Flask-Tableau-Extension-Maker/README.md

 Your application will run on http://localhost:5000/

-*Note, the application has it's backend developed only.
+*Note, the application has its backend developed only.
 The front end is just the bare minimum.*